Prolonged sine

-The law of the prolonged sine was observed when measuring strength of the reaction of the plant stems and roots in response to turning from their usual vertical orientation.
+The law of the prolonged sine was observed when measuring the strength of the reaction of the plant stems and roots in response to turning from their usual vertical orientation.
 Such organisms maintained their usual vertical growth, and, if turned, start bending back toward the vertical.
 The prolonged sine law was observed when measuring the dependence of the bending speed from the angle of reorientation.